Bahla Fort – handy things to know about this UNESCO attraction

 Bahla is surprisingly a hidden gem considering its size and status.
 We had it almost to ourselves when visiting in my children’s February half term, at the peak of the tourist season.

-Another welcome surprise for us as Oman residents was the very reasonable entrance fee of 2.5 OMR, compared to 5 OMR at Nizwa Fort.
-Sorry, if you're a tourist the entrance fee is 4 OMR.
+Another welcome surprise for us as Oman residents was the very reasonable entrance fee of 2.5 OMR for adult expats, compared to 5 OMR at Nizwa Fort.
+Sorry, if you’re a tourist the entrance fee is 4 OMR.

-However, if you have visited Nizwa you have a good idea of how an Omani fort works thanks to the extensive exhibitions and working gardens there.
+If you have visited Nizwa you will already have a good idea of how an Omani fort works thanks to the extensive exhibitions and working gardens there.

 Oman Across the Ages Museum at Manah near Nizwa and the National Museum in Muscat are also a good places to stop to read up on Bahla’s history.